confluentinc/ksql/design-proposals/klip-15-new-api-and-client.md

 ````
 {
-"stream": "my-stream" <----- The name of the KSQL stream to insert into
+"target": "my-stream" <----- The name of the KSQL stream to insert into
-"acks": true          <----- If true then a stream of acks will be returned in the response
 }

 ````